MysteryPancake/Blender-Fun/README.md

 ## [Explosion](explosion.blend)

-I originally made this in Houdini, then translated the technique to Blender.
+I originally made this in Houdini, then translated it to Blender.
 <br>
 It uses Split Edges to separate each face, then multiplies the normal to move each face outwards.